 In other countries like Germany is just a special day for Catholics, unlike in Spain where everyone celebrates.
 In Germany on that day there are no gifts or family meals; it is a day of charitable action.

 Tradition says that the one who decides whether to give coal to the children is the Carbonilla, a page of the Three Kings.

 Will they bring lots of charcoal?
 At Malagaweb.com we expect that you have behaved well and if they bring you charcoal, that is the sweet one you can eat.

-The Three Kings parade in 2018 (Cabalgata de Reyes in Spanish) bring up to 12 tons of sweets which they throw everywhere from the cars.
-This year the parade is organized in three main blocks: Fantasy, Christmas and Royal Courtship.
+The Three Kings parade (Cabalgata de Reyes in Spanish) bring up to 12 tons of sweets which they throw everywhere from the cars.
+Pasts year the parade was organized in three main blocks: Fantasy, Christmas and Royal Courtship.